Integrating Gloo Edge and Let's Encrypt with cert-manager

 export EKS_HASH=$(aws eks describe-cluster --name ${EKS_CLUSTER_NAME} --query cluster.identity.oidc.issuer | cut -d '/' -f5 | tr -d '"')

-Create a policy with the minimum-required access.
+3. Create an AWS IAM policy with the minimum required access.

 cat <<EOF > policy.json